zachvalenta/jvns.ca/content/post/2017-04-23-the-fish-shell-is-awesome.markdown

 * you can configure it from a web browser (:D :D).
-I don't really configure my fish but I think this is cool because they're like "hey, you don't have to learn our configuration language to make some basic changes, just go to this webpage!"
+I don't really configure my fish but I think this is cool because they're like "hey, you don't have to learn our configuration language to make some basic changes, just go to this webpage!".
+It's such a different approach!
 * It has a [great 1-page tutorial](https://fishshell.com/docs/current/tutorial.html#tut_why_fish) that walks you through all the basic features and the differences from other shells.

 fish isn't POSIX compatible, and that still trips me up sometimes, it's